Such is the Power of the Dream.

 While the song they had been performing remained fresh in my mind I climbed from my bed, grabbed my guitar, recorded that melody and scribbled down the bare bones of the dream, before both vanished through the course of the waking day.

 That dream, or pivotal moment, began an amazing two year journey of discovery, where I expanded on a storyline as two enigmatic characters became one.
-I contrived scenarios and history, and inspired by the events developing in my mind and on paper, finished that first song, and embarked on another, and then another.
+I contrived scenarios and history, and inspired by the events developing in my mind and on paper, finished that first song, embarked on another and yet another.
 Each song inspired further writing, and with that unveiling, more songs.
-Days unfolded into weeks, and into months …
+Days unfolded into weeks, into months …

-Robert Aitken had been born, and his character had become as real to me as if he were, perhaps not a fabrication, but a memory.
+Robert Aitken had been born and his character had become as real to me as if he were not mere fabrication, but a memory.

 This all-encompasing dream virtually took over my waking life as I began a journey of discovery.
-For two years I became Robert Aitken.
-Well, that’s not quite true – it was like I had channeled this fascinating man, I listened to the songs he put into my head, and created a CD of … my interpretations of Robert Aitken’s songs.
+For two years I journeyed into Robert Aitken’s world.
+I listened to the songs he put into my head and created a CD of … my interpretations of Robert Aitken’s songs.
 Honestly I don’t really know where some of them came from.
-I just went along for the ride.
+I was just going along for the ride.